Generalized Cluster Structures Related to the Drinfeld Double of $GL_n$: Reduction to a generalized cluster structure on band periodic matrices

 \subsection{Initial cluster}

 In the case of the Drinfeld double $D(GL_n)$, the periodic staircase matrix mentioned above is an infinite block bidiagonal matrix

 that corresponds to $(X,Y)\in D(GL_n)$.
-If we drop the invertibility requirement for $X$ and choose $Y$ to be a lower triangular band matrix with $k+1$ non-zero diagonals (including the main diagonal) and $X$ to be a matrix with zeroes everywhere outside of the $(k-1)\times (k-1)$ upper triangular block in the upper right corner:
+Now we drop the invertibility requirement for $X$ and choose $Y$ to be a lower triangular band matrix with min$(k+1,n)$ non-zero diagonals (including the main diagonal) and $X$ to be a matrix with zeroes everywhere outside of the $k\times k$ upper triangular block in the upper right corner:

-then $L$ in \eqref{shapeL} is a $(k+1)$-diagonal $n$-periodic band matrix.
+where we assume that $a_{ti}=0$ when $t>k+1$.
+Then $L$ in \eqref{shapeL} is a $(k+1)$-diagonal $n$-periodic band matrix.
 We denote by $\L_{kn}$ the space of such matrices with an additional condition that all entries of the lowest and the highest diagonals are nonzero.
 Let $\bar \L_{kn}$ be the closure of $\L_{kn}$ in the space $D(\Mat_n)=\Mat_n\times \Mat_n$.
 Every element of $\bar\L_{kn}$ is identified with a pair of matrices of the form \eqref{XYband}.
 In particular, vanishing of the lowest diagonal yields an inclusion $\L_{k-1,n}\subset\bar\L_{kn}$.

 Note that when such matrices are substituted into \eqref{Phi}, $\Phi$ becomes reducible with a leading irreducible block $\Phi^{(k)}$ of size $(k-1)(n-1)\times(k-1)(n-1)$.
 For $i=1,\ldots, (k-1)(n-1)$ we define